For updated information concerning the library and services, check NYU Returns.

 Films, Videorecordings, DVDs, and other visual materials are in the Avery Fisher Center for Music and Media, 7th floor (search the Bobcat catalog to locate them as you would books, reference books, and journals.
 In the Advanced Search screen, you can limit "Material Type" to video for your search.
 You can also limit the language to Chinese, Japanese, or Korean).

-Archival material and special collections resources related to East Asia are held in the Fales Library and Special Collections, and the Tamiment Library and Robert F. Wagner Labor Archives in the Special Collections Center.
-Check their websites for hours and to search their finding aids.
-For example: interested in East Asian serials or Asian American serials in the archives?
-Check out the finding aid for the newly processed collection at Tamiment Library: Asia Serials TAM.779
+Archival material and special collections resources related to East Asia are held in the Special Collections Center, which includes Fales Library, Special Collections, and the Tamiment Library and Robert F. Wagner Labor Archives.
+Check their websites for hours and to search their finding aids in advance of any visit.

 For finding data or GIS, please check with our Data Services Department.
 It is located on the 5th Floor, Research Commons, Bobst Library.
 Send Email to data.services@nyu.edu